erickvieiras/delivery_forecasting/README.md

 Among the metrics that have a residual impact on the time spent on deliveries, we can highlight some such as:

-1 - Vehicles and vehicle conditions
+1 - Vehicles and vehicle conditions;

-2 - Delivery date
+2 - Delivery date;

-3 - Delivery time
+3 - Delivery time;

-4 - Type of traffic density
+4 - Type of traffic density;

-5 - Weather conditions
+5 - Weather conditions;

-6 - type of city
+6 - type of city;

-7 - classification of deliveries
+7 - classification of deliveries;

-8 - restaurant location
+8 - restaurant location;

-9 - delivery location
+9 - delivery location;

-10 - order type
+10 - order type;

-11 - Multiple deliveries
+11 - Multiple deliveries;

-12 - age of delivery people
+12 - age of delivery people.

 # Top Metrics:

 Among some insights from the project, we can highlight:

 1 - Seasonal deliveries;

 2 - Deliveries by city, vehicle, type of traffic and weather conditions;

 3 - Delivery time by city, vehicle, type of traffic and weather conditions;

-4 - Relationship of time spent on delivery and classification between: Vehicles, weather conditions and type and traffic 5 - Ranking of delivery people
+4 - Relationship of time spent on delivery and classification between: Vehicles, weather conditions and type and traffic;

+5 - Ranking of delivery people;

-6 - Geolocation of the fastest deliveries
+6 - Geolocation of the fastest deliveries;

-7 - Geolocation of the best rated restaurants.
+7 - Geolocation of the best rated restaurants;

 8 - Algorithm making predictions based on the relationship between type and traffic, weather conditions, time of day, day of the week, vehicle and latitude and longitude.

 # Top 10 Insights: